-That's why he's a big fan of Save on Energy's conservation programs.
-According to Hejnar, the energy efficiency projects his team began implementing in 2004 have shown strong results so far, improving 3M Canada's global competitiveness to a point where he sees production coming back to Canada.
+That's why he's a big fan of Save on Energy's programs.
+According to Hejnar, the energy-efficiency projects his team began implementing in 2004 have shown strong results so far, improving 3M Canada's global competitiveness to a point where he sees production coming back to Canada.

 “Energy is a large part of the plant’s overall operating cost, but that figure would be much higher had we not focused on energy efficiency,” said Hejnar.
-“My goal is to keep looking for those opportunities to reduce our demand and to stay in touch with the team at London Hydro about Save on Energy programs that will work in our favour.
+“My goal is to keep looking for those opportunities to reduce our demand and to stay in touch with Save on Energy programs that will work in our favour.
 What our team does has a direct bearing on our plant’s competitiveness and how well 3M competes globally.”

 The plant’s Energy Coordinator, Scott Doyle, oversaw the installation of high-efficiency motors equipped with variable frequency drives (VFDs) that integrated automation into the plant’s manufacturing lines.
 The energy team also upgraded process boilers and chillers to high-efficiency systems with VFDs that allow them to better manage energy demand as process demand decreases.